Andrew-Michaelis/ReactNativeIndecision/README.md

 for ease of use replace "YOUR_USER_ID_HERE" in LandingScreen.js to your steamId64 and change the variable 'dev' to true... you can find your steamId64 through a number of ways but this link is one of the easiest: https://www.steamidfinder.com/

+Initial Design Blueprints in assets/dev. there's no "game-detail" screen as that purpose has been replaced with direct links to the steam store page of the app in question.